NecipAkgz/fhevm-example-factory/docs/fhe-if-then-else.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @title FHEIfThenElse
- * @notice Demonstrates conditional logic: max(a, b) using encrypted comparison */ contract FHEIfThenElse is ZamaEthereumConfig {
+ * Demonstrates conditional logic: max(a, b) using encrypted comparison */ contract FHEIfThenElse is ZamaEthereumConfig {
     euint8 private _a;